 Going on a Monterey whale watching cruise

 So we went on a tour and the whales didn’t mind the rain.
 They appeared to us, all the time and at both sides of the vessel.
 We were busy running around the boat that was rocking in the strong sea waves, to spot as many whales as possible.

 This one only showed his back and others came still closer and breached, just like the huge humpback whale below.
 Humpback whales are the most curious and playful of all the whales and there were many of them around us that day.
 And there were dolphins as well.

 More whales in Monterey Bay

 After the whale experience it was now time to continue our journey towards south and Big Sur.

 Californian windmill, US Highway 1

-So these were my top picks of the things to do in Monterey and Carmel in the Central California.
-Hope the article was useful to you and if you want to read more on California you can find my other California posts here:
+So these were my top picks of the things to do in Monterey and Carmel in Central California.
+Hope the article was useful to you and if you want to read more about California you will find my other California posts here: